cake-tech/cake-docs/docs/cryptos/decred.md

 The Decred wallet in Cake uses SPV (Simply Payment Verification) which maximizes privacy and data usage.
 It allows the wallet to only download blocks which it has transactions in.

-SPV sync will require more data usage and sycnhronization than Bitcoin, but less than similar coins like Monero.
-This also has much higher privacy than using using a light wallet implementation where the nodes check for your transactions.
+SPV sync will require more data usage and time to sync than Bitcoin, but less than other coins like Monero.
+This also has much higher privacy assurances than using a light wallet implementation where the nodes check for your transactions.

 !!! warning
     SPV sync requires much more data than a light wallet, and will require an initial synchronization on wallet creation.
-This may use lots of internet data, so make sure you are not on a metered network before starting.
+This may use lots of data, so make sure you are not on a metered network before starting.

 For more detailed info on how SPV sync works, please refer to the official [Decred documentation](https://docs.decred.org/wallets/spv/).